kayelly/sql-data-warehouse-project/README.md

 - **Sales Trends**

-These insighst empower stakeholders with key business metrics, enabling strategic decision-making.
+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+---
+### Data Architecture
+The data architecture for this project follows Medallion Architecture Bronze, Silver and Gold Layers:
 ---

 ## License